WPChill/rsvp/readme.txt

 = 1.9.7 =
 * Tested the plugin on 4.1.0
-* Added in a French translation of the RSVP plugin, thanks to Beno√Æt Quentin for providing the translation!
+* Added in a French translation of the RSVP plugin, thanks to Benoît Quentin for providing the translation!

 = 1.9.6 =
 * Added in a German translation of the RSVP plugin, thanks to Gernot Weber for providing the translation!